 7. Toa Payoh Seu Teck Sean Tong

-After being established in 1942, this landmark has undergone various alterations to become what it is today.
+This landmark has undergone various alterations to become what it is today since its establishing in 1942.
 Currently, it is home to a medical unit but visitors can still come and take in the wonderful architecture for themselves.
-Excitingly, you can enter through the huge red getaway, explore the beautiful garden and ancestral cemetery, and capture some instagrammable moments against the backdrop of the temple itself.
+Excitingly, enter through the huge red getaway, explore the beautiful garden and ancestral cemetery, and capture instagrammable moments against the backdrop of the temple.

 📍 2 Lor 6 Toa Payoh, Singapore 319377